controlplaneio/threat-modelling-zero-trust-talk/README.md

 ## Dependencies

-This example has been tested on Arch Linux, and requires the following dependencies:
+This example has been tested on Arch Linux, and requires the following tools to run:
 - Docker
 - Kind
 - Kubectl
+- Helm
+- Istioctl
 - An active AWS CLI session

 The following environment variables need to be exported for this example to work, as explained in the setup steps below: